philips-software/license-scanner/docs/architecture.md

 ### Purpose
-This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict differnt aspects of the system.
+This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict different aspects of the system.
 It is intended to convey the significant architectural decisions which have been made on the system.